yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes.md

 <!-- Use this section to describe any changes in the behavior of the product (as a result of features or fixes), for example, new Java system properties in the jvm.xml file.
 This section could also be used for any important information that doesn't fit elsewhere. -->

+### TLS v1.3 support

+This update supports TLS v1.3 protocol for HTTPS listeners and connection filters.
+All communication between Node Managers, API Gateways, and other services now uses TLSv1.3 protocol by default.

 ### Filebeat v6.2.2

 This update uses Filebeat v6.2.2.
 Before installing this update, you must delete the Filebeat folder  `/apigateway/tools/filebeat-5.2.0`.
 When using Filebeat, follow the [official Filebeat documentation](https://www.elastic.co/guide/en/beats/filebeat/6.6/index.html).